Estee Portnoy: Career

 Portnoy began her career in sports marketing at the University of Michigan in the Athletic Public Relations Office and as a member of the Board in Control of Inter-Collegiate Athletics.

 As business manager to Michael Jordan, Portnoy has been part of his inner circle for more than two decades.
 Her nickname among Jordan's private security detail is "Venom."

 She also serves on the Executive Team of the NBA’s Charlotte Hornets, of which Jordan is majority owner.

-Executive Producer
+Executive producer

 Portnoy is the Executive Producer of The Last Dance (2020 TV series), a 10-part documentary series on Michael Jordan and the Chicago Bulls dynasty.

 Boards and recognition

-Portnoy serves on the Sports Management Advisory Board of the University of Michigan School of Kinesiology.
+Portnoy serves on the Sport Management Advisory Board for the Sport Management Program at the University of Michigan School of Kinesiology.

 Portnoy was on the B'nai B'rith Youth Organization (BBYO) International Board of Directors in 2006 and one of its past chairs.

 Together with her husband, Portnoy is founder of KEEN USA, a nonprofit organization that provides sports and recreation activities to children with disabilities in Chicago, Los Angeles, New York, Phoenix, San Francisco, St. Louis and Washington DC.

 She was also part of the National Advisory Council for the Make-A-Wish Foundation, and is currently on the Executive Committee of Hillel International’s Board of Directors.

 In 2021, Portnoy joined a group making an investment in Washington Spirit soccer club.